Skip to Content

 Is The Roaches a hard walk?

-The Roaches walk covers a distance of 6.6km (4.1mi) and generally takes around 1.5-2hrs.
-While it involves passing through major points such as Hen Cloud it does require some elevation, but should be suitable for those familiar with moderate walks.
+The Roaches walk covers a distance of 6.6km (4.1 mi) and generally takes around 1.5-2 hours.
+While it involves passing through major points such as Hen Cloud, it does require some elevation, but it should be suitable for those familiar with moderate walks.

 Why are The Roaches called The Roaches?